dark-penguin/ytdlp-telebot/README.md

 - Create a new bot and get a token from [BotFather](https://t.me/BotFather)
 - Copy `env_example` into `.env`, adjust its values (TOKEN is mandatory, the rest are optional, in case you want to override the defaults)
-- Install dependencies and run the bot
+- Install dependencies and run the bot:
 ```bash
 pip install -r requirements.txt
 python3 main.py